-Today, onigiri are made in two ways: by hand and by machine.
+Today, the delicious onigiri are made in two ways: by hand and by machine.
 If a hungry student or office worker forgets their bento at home or needs an extra snack, they can easily pick one up at a convenience store or the odd vending machine.
 These machine-made onigiri are packaged in a complicated thin plastic wrapping designed to separate nori (seaweed) from rice in order to maintain crispness and flavor.
-Follow the tiny printed instructions very carefully, and like magic, fresh, flavorful seaweed is wrapped around the rice: no need for any knowledge as to how to make onigiri in the first place.
+Follow the tiny printed instructions very carefully, and like magic, fresh, flavorful nori seaweed is wrapped around the cooked rice: no need for any knowledge as to how to make onigiri in the first place.
 But since we’re on the topic of how to make onigiri, let’s get a quick onigiri recipe in.

-We won’t give you a yaki onigiri recipe here, but once you’ve mastered the regular onigiri, you can try your hand at grilled—or pan-seared—yaki onigiri!
+We won’t give you a yaki onigiri recipe here, but once you’ve mastered the regular, delicious onigiri, you can try your hand at grilled—or pan-seared—yaki onigiri!
 Yaki onigiri is a bit splashier, in flavor (it’s served with a sweet-salty-umami glaze), texture (crunchy on the outside, soft on the inside), and presentation (it’s generally cooked to a golden brown).